andrea-passini-informatica/TwitterAverageMetrics/README.md

 ## Structure

 This project is compossed by 2 different webAp:
-> - Proxy: "beat-cors-server-master"
+> - Proxy: "beat-cors-server-master".
-> - Main App: "TwitterMetrics"
+> - Main App: "TwitterMetrics".

-I've decided to use a proxy to "beat" the CORS plicy of Twitter's API
+As mantioned before the proxy, a server created with Express.js, allows to work around the CORS policy of Twitter's API and gives more modularity to the project itself.
+Main App provide both frontend, user interface and AjaxCall to the proxy, and backend, managing client request and internal routing.
+> Ajax - (Asyncronus JavaScript and XML) Request data from a server - after the page has loaded.

+## Code

+>How to read correctly the files
+>Server -> RouteScript -> FileRender -> Script inside the HTML page.
+>For TwitterMetrics it will be App.js -> Index.js -> Index.hjs -> Metriche.js